DUNE/computing-training-basics-short/_episodes/04-intro-art-larsoft.md

 **Source Modules**
 Source modules read data from input files and reformat it as need be, in order to put the data in *art* event data store.
 Most jobs use the art-provided RootInput source module which reads in art-formatted ROOT files.
 RootInput interacts well with the rest of the framework in that it provides lazy reading of TTree branches.
 When using the RootInput source, data are not actually fetched from the file into memory when the source executes, but only when GetHandle or GetValidHandle or other product get methods are called.
 This is useful for *art* jobs that only read a subset of the TBranches in an input file.
 Code for sources must be in files of the form: `modulename_source.cc`, where `modulename` does not have any underscores in it.
+Monte Carlo generator jobs use the input source called EmptyEvent.

 **Services**
 These are singleton classes that are globally visible within an *art* job.
 They can be FHiCL configured like modules, and they can schedule methods to be called on begin job, begin run, begin event, etc. They are meant to help supply configuration parameters like the drift velocity, or more complicated things like geometry functions, to modules that need them.
 Please do not use services as a back door for storing event data outside of the *art* event store.
 Source code must be in files of the form: `servicename_service.cc`, where servicename does not have any underscores in it.